artghieri/Git-and-GitHub-Introduction/README.md

 ### REWRITE HISTORY
 **Rewriting branches, updating commits and clearing history**

-> **Apply any commits of current branch ahead of specified one.**
+> **Apply any commits of current branch ahead of specified one**
 ```
 git rebase branch
 ```

-> **Clear staging area, rewrite working tree from specified commit.**
+> **Clear staging area, rewrite working tree from specified commit**
 ```
 git reset --hard commit
 ```

-> **Switches the current branch to the target reference, leaving a difference as an uncommitted change.**
+> **Switches the current branch to the target reference, leaving a difference as an uncommitted change**
 > **When --hard is used, all changes are discarded.**
 ```
 git reset --hard target reference
 ```

 > **Create a new commit, reverting changes from the specified commit.
-It generates an inversion of changes.**
+It generates an inversion of changes**
 ```
 git revert commit sha
 ```